Energy Efficiency Grants for Seniors

 Basic Eligibility Questions

 Q: I’m on Social Security.
 Do I automatically qualify for energy assistance?
 A: Not automatically, but Social Security income often puts seniors within income limits.
 While there is no age requirement, priority is usually given to a household that includes individuals who are at least 60 years old.
 You’ll still need to apply and provide documentation.
+Start with FPL rules for seniors to see how income thresholds are used by LIHEAP and WAP.

 Example: If you receive $1,800/month in Social Security ($21,600/year), you’d likely qualify for LIHEAP (income limit $22,590 for single person) but would need to apply with required documents.